 When borrowers borrow funds directly from the financial market without using a third-party service, such as a financial intermediary, it is called direct finance.
-Brokers, dealers, and investment bankers play important roles in direct financing.
+Brokers, dealers, and investment bankers play essential roles in direct financing.
 This method is different from indirect financing, where a financial intermediary takes the money from the lender against a set interest rate and then lends it to a borrower against a higher interest rate.
 This enables the borrower to take advantage of lower interest rates.
 For example, in a household which buys a newly issued government bond through the services of a broker, the bond is sold by the broker in its original state.

 In the United States,

 Of new bonds issued in the market, less than 5% are sold directly to Households.
 Direct household participation in the bond market has fallen to 1.3% in 2016, from a low of 5% in 1989, according to a recent study by the St. Louis Federal Reserve.

 Of new stocks issued in the market, approximately 50% are sold directly to Households.

 1. Transaction Costs

 Direct finance leads to transaction costs.

 2. Information Costs